Report Filter

 DOLI was created in 1898 as the Bureau of Labor and Industrial Statistics for Virginia state government.
 Its purpose was to compile accurate information on both raw materials and labor and also to report on the activity of the principal industries of the day in the Commonwealth.

-• Occupational safety and health protection of employees in the workplace;
+• Occupational safety and health;

 • Boiler and pressure vessel safety;